Pope Pius XII: Canonisations and beatifications

-Pope Pius XII canonized numerous people, including Pope Pius X—"both were determined to stamp out, as far as possible, all traces of dangerous heterodoxy"—and Maria Goretti.
+Pius canonized numerous people, including Pius X —"both were determined to stamp out, as far as possible, all traces of dangerous heterodoxy"—and Maria Goretti.
 He beatified Pope Innocent XI.
-The first canonizations were two women, the founder of a congregation for women, Mary Euphrasia Pelletier, and a young laywoman, Gemma Galgani.
+His first canonizations were two women, the founder of a congregation for women, Mary Euphrasia Pelletier, and a young laywoman, Gemma Galgani.
 Pelletier had a reputation for opening new ways for Catholic charities, helping people in difficulties with the law, who had been neglected by the system and the church.
-Galgani was a virtuous woman in her twenties, said to have the stigmata.
+Galgani was a woman in her twenties who was purported to have stigmata.

-Pius XII also named Anthony of Padua as a Doctor of the Church on 16 January 1946 while conferring upon him the title Doctor evangelius.
+Pius also named Anthony of Padua as a Doctor of the Church in 1946, conferring on him the title Doctor evangelius.